Archive for the ‘The Love Affair’ Category

 Listen: She Smiled Sweetly / The Love Affair

-It happened hundreds of times.
+It’s happened hundreds of times through the years.
 Label takes chance on an act, issues a single or two with no results, then moves on.
 Same act gets another deal, sometimes only months later and blows up.
-David Bowie bounced from label to label, Marc Bolan too, The Herd – a bunch of them.
+Around this period, David Bowie bounced from label to label, Marc Bolan too, The Herd, a bunch of them.
 On the quick path were The Love Affair.
-Probably signed by Decca in-house blues master Mike Vernon (or assigned to him for production), a good cover choice (Jagger/Richards ‘She Smiled Sweetly’) was released almost simultaneously with The Rolling Stones own rendition from BETWEEN THE BUTTONS on February 10, 1967.
-By the end of the year, the band had moved on to CBS and that label’s debut ‘Everlasting Love’ entered the UK charts in the first few days of January ‘68, ending up at #1.
+Probably signed by Decca in-house blues expert Mike Vernon or assigned to him for production, a good cover choice (Jagger/Richards ‘She Smiled Sweetly’) was released almost simultaneously with The Rolling Stones’ own rendition from BETWEEN THE BUTTONS on February 10, 1967.
+By the end of the year, the band had moved on to CBS and that label’s debut ‘Everlasting Love’ entered the UK charts in the first few days of January ’68, ending up at #1.
 Someone had egg on their face, including me.

 LoveAffairRainbowUKPSFront, The Love Affair, Steve Ellis, CBS, Date